rutvikk99/synapse/demos/module5/README.md

     The cell succeeded this time because we added our account to the `tailwind-history-owners` group, which is assigned the **Storage Blob Data Owner** role.

+    > **Note**: If you encounter the same error this time, stop the Spark session on the notebook, then select **Publish all**, then Publish.
+After publishing your changes, select your user profile on the top-right corner of the page and log out.
+Close the browser tab after logout is successful, then re-launch Synapse Studio, re-open the notebook, then re-run the cell.
+This may be needed because you must refresh the security token for the auth changes to take place.

     Now let's verify that the file was written to the data lake.

 14. Navigate back to the `sale-small/Year=2016/Quarter=Q4/Month=12/Day=20161231` folder.
 You should now see a folder for the new `sale-small-20161231-snappy-test.parquet` file we wrote from the notebook **(1)**.
 If you don't see it listed here, select **...
 More** in the toolbar **(2)**, then select **Refresh (3)**.